 It’s important to understand that the output of digital transcription isn’t perfect.
 Good audio and clear speakers will return amazingly accurate transcripts, but they do need to be verified.
 And with the simple workflow of the Trint Editor, that’s incredibly easy to do.
 Which is why for the things that matter most—time and money—digital transcription comes out on top.

-To experience the benefits of digital transcription, take Trint for a test drive.
-The first 30 minutes are on us.
+To experience the benefits of digital transcription, take Trint for a test drive with a free trial.

 Michael Nelson-Wolter, Marketing Manager